folio-org/folio-ansible/doc/ansible-roles.md

 - openjdk-8-jdk
 - maven-3

+## mod-users-data
+Sample data for the mod-metadata backend modules.
+Depends on tenant-data.
+*Note: without a running Okapi instance with inventory and inventory-storage installed and enabled, this role will fail.*

 ## mod-metadata-demo
 Registers and deploys mod-metadata modules with persistent storage in a running Okapi instance.
 Depends on mod-users-build and postgresql.